DVyadav2307/WeatherNowJava/README.md

 ![WeatherNow Logo](https://github.com/DVyadav2307/WeatherNowJava/blob/main/app/src/main/resources/io/github/dvyadav/weathernow/images/weatherIcons/AllWeather.gif)

 WeatherNow is a Java application that shows the current weather information for any location.
 You can enter the name of a city, country, or zip code, and the application will display the temperature, humidity, wind speed, and weather condition for that location.
-You can also switch between Celsius and Fahrenheit units.

 ## Features